esa/pagmo2/doc/sphinx/docs/python/tutorials/moo_moead.rst

 ================================================================

 In this tutorial we will see how to use the user-defined algorithm :class:`~pygmo.core.moead` provided by pygmo.
-In particular we will take as test cases, problems from the DTLZ suite implemented in pygmo as the user-defined problem :class:`~pygmo.core.dtlz`.
+In particular we will take as test cases problems from the DTLZ suite implemented in pygmo as the user-defined problem :class:`~pygmo.core.dtlz`.

 The first, quick idea would be to instantiate the problem (say DTLZ1) and run :class:`~pygmo.core.moead`